The most popular design thinking strategy is BS

 HMW also enables design leaders to masquerade as being empathetic, open to new ideas, and collaborative.
 Tanya Snook calls this performance “UX Theater.”
 In a tweet response to me on Twitter, she wrote that she has always found the HMW condescending: “Someone brings up an issue and rather than discuss it, the others give a coy smile and challenge the speaker with a ‘HMW?’
 It didn’t seem to create collaborative conversation.
 It was used to shut down dissent.
 I never use it.”

-I’ve watched senior design leaders around the world use HMW as a legitimate response to the surfacing of serious issues with representation, organizational structure, and HR practices.
+I’ve watched senior design leaders use HMW as a legitimate response for surfacing serious issues with representation, organizational structure, and HR practices.
 A few years ago I was leading a project where I observed that one person on my team had mental health needs.
 I shared my thoughts with the chief innovation officer who said to me, no joke: “HMW solve that?” and then just sat there and looked at me.
 I was baffled and stayed silent in shock at their reply.
 At that moment, I did not need an open-discovery brainstorming session.
 This wasn’t an abstract design challenge, it was a request for support with a team member’s well-being.

 Much of this abuse of HMW by designers occurs because design roles have been elevated to a god-like level in the innovation space.
 Many recent design efforts decenter the designer by shifting their role from being a guru to a guide.
 For instance, inclusive design enables and draws on the full range of human diversity, asking designers to think far beyond their own lived experiences.
 Participatory design meaningfully involves communities and users as critical to the design process.
 But HMW works against this.
 It allows designers to remain the bright center of their own universes and ignore real-world, real human experiences that deserve more than a flippant call-to-discussion.
+HMW has become weaponized not because it was a weapon to begin with, but because people have found ways to use it as a shortcut to feign interest in users.

 From “How Might We?” to “Who Should We Talk To?”

-Note: This article has been updated to correct where Juul founders Adam Bowen and James Monsees met and developed their thesis project.